dairefinn/dimworld/README.md

 The agent will generate a plan to achieve these goals using the GOAP system.
 This results in some interesting emergent behaviour.
 For example, if the agent is trying to patrol the house, they will come up with a plan that includes equipping the sword first.

+I've made sure this all runs on a separate thread so that it doesn't impact performance too much.
+With it running on a separate thread, the planning system can be run at a higher frequency which makes the agent's decisions feel more responsive.
+This tickrate can be configured to be faster or slower depending on the performance of the machine it's running on.

 #### Sensory system

 I've also added a sensory system so the agent can "see" things in their surroundings and use this information to determine if actions can be taken.
 For example, the agent needs to be able to see a sword in order to equip it.